David-J-89/MessengerRand/README.md

 # MessengerRand
-Send and Receive messages, but their are randomized for each users homepage!
+Send and Receive messages, but they are randomized for each users homepage!